18 Boba Flavors, Ranked Worst To Best

 A classic for a reason, black milk tea is as basic as it gets — in the best way possible.
 An ideal gateway flavor for boba newbies, it's a straightforward mix of black tea, milk, ice, and tapioca pearls, hitting all the right middle-of-the-road notes of balanced sweetness, chewy tapioca balls, and slight creaminess without being too rich or dessert-y.

 The texture is on point, and while the flavor of the black tea is discernable, its not too intense, which works just fine for u.
-This one ends up being more of a showcase for the tapioca pearls than the drink itself.
+This one ends up being more of a showcase for bubble tea's edible tapioca pearls than the drink itself.
 And really, when a lot of folks order boba, they're really just looking for an excuse to slurp up those tapioca pearls anyway, right?
 In terms of timeless, people-pleasing treats, black milk tea boba deserves to rank up there with red velvet cupcakes and chocolate chip cookies.

 4. Horchata